Madhav4102/7.2kW_EVSE_Board/README.md

 ## Overview

 This project is a custom-designed Single-Phase 7.2kW EVSE (Electric Vehicle Supply Equipment) control board built around the **STM32F401** microcontroller.
-The board integrates advanced energy metering, EV-specific safety mechanisms, communication expansion headers, and an isolated power supply, forming a complete and scalable EVSE solution.
+It is designed for a mains supply of 90-290VAC .The board integrates advanced energy metering, EV-specific safety mechanisms, communication expansion headers, and an isolated power supply, forming a complete and scalable EVSE solution.

 ---